almartson/MyUltimateUnity3DGameTemplateForRapidPrototyping/README.md

 #####  3- OneThousandCustomUpdateCalls
 [ https://github.com/almartson/OneThousandCustomUpdateCalls ]

-The possibility of adding a Great Code Optimization proposed by Valentin Simonov, of Unity Technologies, in his publication in December 23, 2015: '10000 Update() calls' (https://blogs.unity3d.com/en/2015/12/23/1k-update-calls/).
+The possibility of adding a Great Code Optimization proposed by Valentin Simonov, of Unity Technologies, in his publication in December 23, 2015: <strong>'10000 Update() calls'</strong> (https://blogs.unity3d.com/en/2015/12/23/1k-update-calls/).
 The optimization itself is in a separate Scene, and inside a Folder in a path defined as: '\Assets_Scenes\ThousandUpdateCallsOptimization'.
 It can be added to the Main Game Scene by reading and understanding the theory behind the blog article.

 ********************************